-Whether it is walking, standing or dancing, many of us take for granted our ability to perform all of these tasks.
+By Max Micovic.
+Last Updated 4th May 2022.
+Welcome to our guide on leg amputation claims and leg amputation compensation.
+This guide aims to answer the question, how much compensation can you get for losing a limb?
 If you have been injured in an accident that was not your fault, and lost a leg because of it, then it is likely that you experience many different difficulties than you would have imagined.
-If you are unlucky enough to have found yourself in this position, then you may be able to claim for compensation to assist you financially after this debilitating and devastating injury.
+If you are unlucky enough to have found yourself in this position, then you may be able to claim compensation to assist you financially after this debilitating and devastating injury.

 Select a Section